Beatrice Tinsley: Life

 While studying in Christchurch, she married physicist and university classmate Brian Tinsley, not knowing that this would prevent her from working at the university while he was employed there.
+Tinsley completed her master's thesis in 1962.
 They moved in 1963 to the United States, to Dallas, Texas, where Brian was hired by the Southwest Center for Advanced Studies (now the University of Texas at Dallas).
 However, she was said to have found the situation "stultifying", and had once caused a controversy by refusing to follow the custom of hosting a faculty tea.
-In 1964, she enrolled at UT-Austin, where she was the only woman in the astronomy program and where she would later publish her groundbreaking research.
+In 1964, she enrolled at UT-Austin, where she was the only woman in the astronomy programme and where she would later publish her groundbreaking research.

 Despite receiving recognition for her work, Tinsley was unable to find a permanent academic position.
 In 1974, after years of attempting to balance home, family and two commuting careers, she left her husband and two adopted children to take a position as assistant professor at Yale.
 On 1 July 1978 she was appointed a professor of astronomy at Yale, becoming the first woman to hold the position.
 She worked at Yale until her death from melanoma in the Yale Infirmary in 1981.
-Her ashes are buried in the campus cemetery.